eduraices/react-nb-spring-mongo-starter/README.md

 ## Prerequisites

-* Docker daemon and client installed on dev machine, physically
+* [Docker daemon and client]("https://docs.docker.com/engine/install/ubuntu/") installed on dev machine, physically
 * LINUX Shell console, basic commands
-* JDK to develop the backend outside the container, you'll need to install Spring Boot library, too.
+* JDK to develop the backend outside the container, you'll need to install [Spring Boot packages]("http://www.profesor-p.com/2018/08/27/instalar-plugin-spring-boot-con-netbeans-9-en-ubuntu-18-04/") (spanish guide), too.
 * Code editor, better an IDE with JDK and JVM capabilities, NetBeans as in example for backend project, VSC could be a nice choice for both, backend and frontend (install Spring library)
 * Basic knowledges about Javascript and Java languages, Html, Css and JSON